rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex8.md

 # Exercise 8: Roof Tops of Industrial Buildings
-Working on description Roof Tops of Industrial Buildings:

 A new industrial facility is planned in the county of Olpe.
 The water raining on the roof of the buildings has to be drained.